Invigorate menus with thoughtful application of California walnuts in cream, purees and plant-based meat alternatives.

 Walnut cream is an easy and ideal option for a delicious plant-based Alfredo sauce that can be served over fettucine, ravioli or any pasta choice.

-California walnuts can be transformed into a functional walnut cream by blending them with water and the unlimited possibilities of different seasonings.
-“This creates a naturally white, emulsified base that mimics the viscosity and mouthfeel of heavy cream and butter,” Danhi explains.
-“When heated and combined with aromatics—such as garlic, black pepper, Parmesan or yeast—walnut cream behaves like a classic Alfredo, coating pasta evenly and carrying flavors without separating or becoming thin.”
+California walnuts can be transformed into a functional walnut cream by blending them with water.
+“This creates a naturally white, emulsified base that mimics the viscosity and mouthfeel of heavy cream,” Danhi explains.
+“When heated and combined with aromatics—such as garlic, black pepper, Parmesan or nutritional yeast—walnut cream tastes and functions like a classic Alfredo, coating pasta evenly and carrying flavors without separating or becoming thin.”

-Transformed into a functional cream, “Walnuts become a platform ingredient, enabling Alfredo and other white, creamy sauces to evolve without sacrificing indulgence, familiarity or culinary credibility,” he concludes.
+Transformed into a functional cream, “Walnuts become a platform to build on, a versatile component, enabling Alfredo and other white, creamy sauces to evolve without sacrificing indulgence, familiarity or culinary credibility,” he concludes.

 2WHOLE AND GROUND WALNUT MEAT SUBSTITUTES